milindhvijay/blog.milindhvijay.com/_posts/2025-12-17-reverse-engineering-uts.md

 // From GetCurrentLocation.java
 private static final long UPDATE_INTERVAL_IN_MILLISECONDS = 1000;      // 1 sec
 private static final long FASTEST_UPDATE_INTERVAL_IN_MILLISECONDS = 2500; // 2.5 sec
-// NOTE: These values appear inverted—typically FASTEST_UPDATE should be shorter than UPDATE_INTERVAL.
+// NOTE: These values appear inverted; typically FASTEST_UPDATE should be shorter than UPDATE_INTERVAL.
 // This could be a bug in the app or the variable names may be misleading.

 mLocationRequest = new LocationRequest.Builder(1000)
     .setPriority(100)  // PRIORITY_HIGH_ACCURACY
-    .build();  // (simplified—full method shown below)
+    .build();  // (simplified, full method shown below)
 ```

 **Several code quality issues stand out here:**